wallandall/story-tracker/README.md

 ## Environment Variables
 - PORT
   - Defines the Port the application runs on
+- MLAB_USER
+  - MLAB database user
+- MLAB_PASSWORD
+  - MLAB database MLAB_PASSWORD
-- MONGODB_URI
+- STORY_TRACKER_DB
-  - Defines the URL for MongoDB
+  - The name of the database
+- STORY_TRACKER_googleClientID
+  - Google OAuth Client ID
+- STORY_TRACKER_googleClientSecret
+  - Google OAuth Client Secret Key
 - NODE_ENV
   - The Node Environment eg: production, test or development
-- SECRET
-  - Secret used to generate sessions

 ## To to run the program type the below command from the application directory